AgPipeline/moving-transformer-ply2las/README.md

 The command line parameters after the image name are passed to the software inside the image.
 Note that the paths provided are relative to the running image (see the --mount option specified above).

-- `--working_space "/mnt"` specifies the folder to use as a workspace.
-Contains the .ply files to convert
+- `--working_space "/mnt"` specifies the folder to use as a workspace
 - `--metadata "/mnt/08f445ef-b8f9-421a-acf1-8b8c206c1bb8_metadata.cleaned.json"` is the name of the source metadata to be cleaned
+- `/mnt/3c807fe1-a5ba-4b4b-b618-1d2c9c981678__Top-heading-east_0.ply` is the name of the ply file to convert

 # Original README

 Below are the contents of the original README.md for the TERRA REF project.
 It is included here as reference material for the history of this transformer.